abelsiqueira/evplan/README.md

   - speaker
   - rooms
   - talks

-along with some hidden files.
+  - templates

 The file `plan.ev` includes important details of the event, such as the name, location and duration.
 Inside `people`, there will be an example of a person.
 Inside `rooms`, there will be an example of a room.
 Inside `talks`, there will be an example file of a plenary talk.
+Inside `templates`, there will templates for the manual tex files, and possibly other templates.

 Run

-    $ evclan run
+    $ evplan run

-inside this folder to generate a `_site` folder with the site of the event, and a `_manual` folder with the pdfs of the event.
+inside this folder to generate a `_site` folder with the site of the event (not implemented yet), and a `_manual` folder with the pdfs of the event (only the tex for now.
+Compile manual.tex).

+For an example of event, run

+    $ evplan demo